thiagozanetti/react-moment-countdown/README.md

    )
    ```
 ### `onTick` and `onCountdownEnd` props

-  You can add `onTick` function props when countdown timer is counting and `onCountdownEnd` one when countdown timer has ended
+  You can add `onTick` function to trigger actions for every `tick` and `onCountdownEnd` to trigger actions when countdown timer has ended

   ```js
   import React, {PureComponent} from 'react' import ReactMomentCountDown from 'react-moment-countdown'